 “All species traits are the result of tradeoffs among these things,” Thorson said.
 “That’s how we end up with a short-lived guppy that reproduces early and often, versus a shark that lives 20 years, versus a rockfish that doesn’t begin spawning for decades and lives 100 years.”

-Since the 1990s, researchers have categorized fishes among three dominant life history strategies.
+Since the 1990s, researchers have categorized fish among three dominant life history strategies.

 Opportunistic species are adapted to colonize unstable environments.
 They mature early, have few offspring, and invest little parental care.

 Periodic species exploit somewhat more stable environments, like those with seasonal changes.
 They mature late, produce many offspring, and provide little parental care.